ChwisKay/CVV/readme.md

 # The suite of apps that invoke daily victory.

+- `CVV` -Conqueror's Valor Vault- is a collection of apps that are designed to help people improve their lives in various ways.
+- The apps are designed to be used in conjunction with each other, but they can also be used on their own.
+- The apps are focussed primarily on users who are affected by mental health issues, specifically executive dysfunction, but they can be used by anyone who wants to improve their lives.
+- The apps are designed to be as simple as possible, so that they can be used by anyone, regardless of their technical proficiency.
+- The apps and the suite are designed in such a way that the user is always in control of their data and how it is used.
+This makes it possible for the users to easily share their data with healthcare professionals, if they so choose.

 ## umbrella app:

 - `CVV` is the umbrella app that all the other apps seamlessly integrate with.